patrickarlt/acetate-site/src/documentation/external-data.md

 acetate.data('status', 'status.js');
 ```

 Registering data files in your configuration will make them accessible on any page.
-However if you only want to use a data file on one page (or a few) you can also declare the data files in your pages metadata.
+However if you only want to use a data file on one page (or a few) you can also declare the data files in your page's metadata.

 ```html
 ---